8 Shocking Facts About Crime

 We often imagine burglaries to take place during the nighttime, when in fact we may have our guards down more during the day.
 A strange vehicle parked on the street seems a lot more innocuous when the sun is shining, and oftentimes burglars can enter and leave someone’s home completely unnoticed.

-Another shocking statistic is that, 65% of the time, victims know the robbers personally.
+Another shocking statistic is that victims often know the robbers personally.
 This is because robbers will frequently use information about the victim’s lifestyle and schedule against them when planning a theft.

 Remember, the daytime is more likely to coincide with a robbery, so take measures to make your house unappealing to robbers.
 Keep the doors closed and locked, and remember to secure your house any time you leave.